nalsakas/pe/README.md

 ## [:top:](#TABLE OF CONTENTS)<a name="ACCELERATORTABLE MACROS"></a>ACCELERATORTABLE MACROS

 With ACCELERATORTABLE macros you can include accelerators into your resources.
 Then you can use them inside asm with the help of LoadAccelerator API.
 To start with accelerators first you need to include a resource of type RT_ACCELERATOR into resource tree.
-Than add following table.
+Then add following table.

 ```
 ACCELERATORTABLE label